-For the purposes of this protocol, a cultivation cycle is generally defined as the period starting immediately after harvest of one primary crop and ending after the next primary planted crop is harvested the following calendar year.
-A primary crop is defined as the main production crop grown on a field in a given year (e.g. corn is a primary crop7 and may be grown on its own or with a cover crop).- If there are multiple primary crops in rotation, each type of crop (e.g. corn in a corn-soybean rotation) has a distinct cultivation cycle.
-As Version 1.0 of this protocol is only applicable to annual corn crops, the cultivation cycle in Version 1.0 is further defined as approximately 365 days.16 One complete cultivation cycle for corn in a corn-soy rotation, for example, begins with post-harvest residue management for the soy crop harvested in the fall of year one, continues with field preparation, seeding, and cultivation of the corn crop, and culminates upon completion of the corn harvest in the fall of year two.
+a cover crop).
+If there are multiple primary crops in rotation, each type of crop (e.g. corn in a corn-soybean rotation) has a distinct cultivation cycle.
+As Version 1.0 of this protocol is only applicable to annual corn crops, the cultivation cycle in Version 1.0 is further defined as approximately 365 days.
+One complete cultivation cycle for corn in a corn-soy rotation, for example, begins with post-harvest residue management for the soy crop harvested in the fall of year one, continues with field preparation, seeding, and cultivation of the corn crop, and culminates upon completion of the corn harvest in the fall of year two.